Shopify/polaris/polaris.shopify.com/content/components/link/index.md

 Use default links whenever possible to avoid disorienting merchants and causing accessibility problems by opening a new tab.

-External links should be used when:
+Links should be indicated as external when merchants are:

-- If the merchant is in the middle of a task or workflow, like creating a product
+- Performing a task or workflow, like creating a product
-- If the merchant is navigating to a page outside the Shopify admin
+- Navigating to a page outside of the Shopify admin

 ### No icon